 C1.
 Name Legal obligations for the data processed Category Enabler Weight 50% Question type Multiple choice (1 answer possible) Rationale This item examines to what extent the digital public service is compliant with the legal obligations (e.g. legislations) that define the specifications of the data, information and knowledge consumed by the digital public service from other services.
 Compliance with all relevant legal obligations might cause legal barriers due to the multiple legal obligations that have to be resolved (see next question).
 This item examines the legal behavioural interoperability specifications of data, information and knowledge consumed by the digital public service from other services.
-This item is compliant with the EIRA ABB 'Legal Interoperability Specification'.
-Question To what extent is the digital public service compliant with the legal obligations that define the specifications of the data, information and knowledge consumed by other services? • The service is not compliant with any of the existing legal obligations that affect the consumption of data, information and knowledge • The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a local level • The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a regional level • The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a national level • The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at EU level (e.g. to the Open Data Directive, to the eIDAS Regulation on electronic identification for electronic identification and/or trust services, etc.) • Not applicable or not necessary (because e.g. there are no legal obligations that affect the consumption of data, information and knowledge) • No answer Examples The national electronic public procurement platform consumes personal data of the contracting authorities following the GDPR Portugal and the Czech Republic with eID schemes based on the electronic national identity card are compliant with the eIDAS Regulation Question logic Next question
+This item is compliant with the EIRA ABB 'Legal Act' and 'Granularity of Legal Requirements'.
+Question To what extent is the service compliant with the legal obligations that define the specifications of the data, information and knowledge consumed by other services?
+The service is not compliant with any of the existing legal obligations that affect the consumption of data, information and knowledge The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a local level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a regional level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a regional level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a national level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a national level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at EU level (e.g. to the Open Data Directive, to the eIDAS Regulation on electronic identification for electronic identification and/or trust services, etc.) Not applicable or not necessary (because e.g. there are no legal obligations that affect the consumption of data, information of data, information and knowledge) No answer Examples • The national electronic public procurement platform consumes personal data of the contracting authorities following the GDPR

+• Portugal and the Czech Republic with eID schemes based on the electronic national identity card are compliant with the eIDAS Regulation